9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 conversation to establish the link.
 For very short conversations, then, UDP would have a performance advantage.
 Also, TCP tries very hard to get data through.
-If one end of a conversation tries to send data to the remote, but doesn\'t receive an acknowledgment back, it will periodically re-transmit the data for some time before giving up.
+If one end of a conversation tries to send data to the remote, but doesn't receive an acknowledgment back, it will periodically re-transmit the data for some time before giving up.
 This makes TCP robust in the face of dropped packets.
 However, it also means that TCP is not the best choice for real-time protocols that involve